tkonolige/dbignore/README.md

 # Building
 Dropbox is a 32-bit executable on OSX and must be built by a 32-bit version of ghc.

-# TODO
-- allow use of gitignore files

 #Thanks
 - Saurik for providing numerous explanations and help on hooking functions.
 - wren ng thornton for the bytestring-trie package.